marvinlabs/wpca-products-build-environment/README.md

 [VVV](https://github.com/Varying-Vagrant-Vagrants/VVV)) to provide a web server contained in a virtual machine.

 Please refer to the documentation of [VVV](https://github.com/Varying-Vagrant-Vagrants/VVV) to know how to install and start this virtual machine.
 Basically, all files for your webserver will be shared in the folder `vagrant/www`.

-We have a grunt task to help making hard links for the plugin and add-ons so that you can see all changes right after they are saved.
+*Hint: if you still want to use *AMP or any other local server, you can edit the `grunt/config/sync.json` file and add your web server's plugins folder to that list*

+### Let's develop something

+When you want to start developing, run the `start-vagrant.bat` script which will:

+- start the vagrant VM (the first time you do it can take a few minutes)
+- Open the `vvv.dev` URL in your favorite browser so you can access the sites easily
+- synchronize the plugin files
+- watch for changes in the `wp-plugins` folder and sync those changes to the VM's webserver

+### Let's call it a day

+Once you are finished, just run the `stop-vagrant.bat` script to halt gracefully the VM.

 ## Grunt tasks